jeffxguo/Concert-with-Friends/README.md

 ### What is some additional functionality you can add/remove based on time constraints?

 Additional functionalities we can add are Spotify integrations so users can link their playlist and connect with other's who share similar music taste as well as in app messaging.
-Functionalities to remove base on time constriction will be email alerts and adding the event to the user's calendar.
+Functionalities to remove based on time constriction will be email alerts and adding the event to the user's calendar.

 ## Project task requirements